IPA examples

 PLOSIVES

-Made by completely blocking the air in the mouth followed by an explosion of air
+completely blocking the air in the mouth followed by an explosion of air

 /p/ park stop